-20 Minute Circuit Training: Sandbag Workout
+Circuit Training: 20 Min Sandbag Workout

-20 Minute Circuit Training: Sandbag Workout
+20 Minute Circuit Training: Sandbag Exercises and Workout

-Burn off all those 4th of July calories with this heater of a 20 minute sandbag circuit workout with a warm up and cool down exercises!
+Burn off all those 4th of July calories with this heater of a 20 minute sandbag circuit workout with warm up stretches and cool down exercises!
 As always with Free Workout Fridays, watch until the end to see how to create your own workouts with our workout generator!

 The Workout